 root

-So we know who runs the commands when we use the crontab command.
-Hopefully this will also serve as an introduction as to how to make your first cron jobs.
-You can continue by reading the instructions that appear in the crontab command, reading the manual, and thinking about what other jobs you would like to automatize.
+So we know who runs the commands based on how the crontab was installed.
+Hopefully this serves as an introduction on how to make your first cron jobs.
+Continue by reading the notes inside crontab -e, the manual, and thinking about what other jobs you’d like to automate.